I have a lovely partner, who on this site shall be called Nightingale.

-Poppy regressed terrible as Rose disappeared into hospital that covid restrictions closed to children.
-I had taken Poppy into every hell Rose was lost in, until then, every single day I made sure that Poppy saw Rose no matter what.
-Suddenly not all my determination can scale the walls between them and Poppy falls apart into a frightening, angry mess.
+Poppy regressed terribly as Rose disappeared into a hospital that covid restrictions closed to children.
+Until then I had taken Poppy into every hell Rose was lost in, every single day I made sure that Poppy saw Rose no matter what.
+Suddenly not all my determination could scale the walls between them and Poppy falls apart into a frightening, angry mess.
 I visit another friend, not Nightingale, who holds me, feeds and bathes the child, waits on the phone with me as Poppy rages in the car in the night, savage with grief and unwilling to go home to the too empty house.

 Through these nightmares I have been profoundly blessed with a community of friends and family who have brought meals, head rubs, movie nights, mopped floors, listened to me, pushed Poppy on swings, held me as I held up a sky that daily seemed to somehow weigh more.